2007 BYU Cougars football team: Schedule

+Preseason

-Spring Practice started March 19 and ended April 14 at the annual Blue/White Spring game.
+Spring practice started March 19 and ended April 14 at the annual Blue/White Spring game.
 The key question was who will fill the empty quarterback position left behind by John Beck: Max Hall, a redshirt sophomore, or Cade Cooper, a junior college transfer from Snow College.
 On the third snap during the April 14 scrimmage, Cooper suffered a season-ending injury (Lisfranc fracture).
 Hall was named the starting quarterback the following Monday, and Brendan Gaskins as the back-up.
 Jacob Bower transferred out in late January.
 Cooper then decided to transfer in July.

 Among the 7 returning starters on offense and the 5 returning starters on defense are: Sete Aulai (center), Travis Bright and Ray Feinga (offensive guards), Dallas Reynolds (offensive tackle), Manase Tonga (fullback), Matt Allen and Michael Reed (wide receivers), Jan Jorgensen (defensive end), Bryan Kehl and David Nixon (linebackers), Ben Criddle (cornerback), and Quinn Gooch (free safety).
 Dustin Gabriel had a foot injury during Fall camp to end his 2007 season, and make him unable to start as KAT.
 Russell Tialavea, nose tackle, went out in Fall camp with a torn ACL and MCL.

 Fall camp started August 4.
 In the preseason, several players suffered foot and leg injuries (Gabriel, Tafuna, Cooper), like Lisfranc fractures, that may be related to the Nike shoes the players were wearing.

-MountainWest Sports Network

-Fans, coaches, players, and officials of the Mountain West Conference (MWC) eagerly hoped for progress on national distribution of the MountainWest Sports Network (the mtn.), particularly on satellite.
-DirecTV continued to negotiate with Comcast for distribution in the MWC "footprint", but Dish Network discontinued negotiations until the FCC resolved a legal question regarding the Big Ten Network (BTN) that could potentially affect the mtn.
-While satellite distribution seems closer, national distribution appears unlikely for the 2007 season.
-Currently Dallas-Fort Worth is the only remaining MWC market that has no provider for the mtn.